National clean truck standards

 Benefits of the standards

-The proposed phase two clean truck standards will have the following impacts over the life of the program.
+The phase two clean truck standards will have the following impacts over the life of the program.

 - 1.1 Billion metric tons of carbon pollution kept out of the atmosphere.